allison405/web102_prework/README.md

-# WEB102 Prework - *Sea Monster Crowdfunding*
+# WEB102 Prework - *Sea Monster*

 Submitted by: **Allison Lee**

-**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **2** hours spent in total